Iron Deficiency Anemia Medication

 Medication Summary

-The most economical and effective medication in the treatment of iron deficiency anemia is the oral administration of ferrous iron salts.
+The most economical and effective medical treatment for iron deficiency anemia is the oral administration of ferrous iron salts.
 Among the various iron salts, ferrous sulfate most commonly is used.
 Claims are made that other iron salts are absorbed better and have less morbidity.
 Generally, the toxicity is proportional to the amount of iron available for absorption.
 If the quantity of iron in the test dose is decreased, the percentage of the test dose absorbed is increased, but the quantity of iron absorbed is diminished.

 There are advocates for the use of carbonyl iron because of the greater safety with children who ingest their mothers’ medication.
 Decreased gastric toxicity is claimed but not clearly demonstrated in human trials.
 Bioavailability is approximately 70% of a similar dose of ferrous sulfate.